Is Text Message Marketing Legal? How to Be SMS Compliant

 Understanding the Law

-To begin to understand the rules and regulations surrounding text marketing, it’s important to know which entities are in charge of the regulation and enforcement of these laws.
+To begin to understand the rules and regulations surrounding text marketing, it’s important to know which entities are in charge of regulating and enforcing these laws.
 All legislation regarding SMS marketing is set forth and regulated by the following entities:

 Now that you know the four key regulating entities, what’s next?
 Meaning, as a text or mobile marketer, how do you know what’s legal and what’s not?
 That’s where the federal laws that govern text marketing come into play.
 In the U.S., the two most important laws are the TCPA and CAN-SPAM Act.
 There are also the MMA Consumer Best Practices and CTIA Short Code Compliant Handbook, which are not laws, but rather guidelines that outline industry standards.